 Note: Dext Precision does not have access to Xero’s exchange rates, so the base currency calculated balances for a foreign currency may not always totally match up to the report in Xero – use as a guideline only.

 More about exchange rates in Xero can be found in their support documentation.

-You can also hit the All Statements button at the top of the insight to work in a full sandbox-style grid with all bank statement records, not just the unreconciled ones.
+For Xero clients you can view all bank account activity, bank transactions in the All Statements button at the top of the insight to work in a full sandbox-style grid with all bank statement records, including reconciled and unreconciled transactions.

 Xero guidance on bank reconciliation can be found here.